NethServer/nethserver-squidguard/README.rst

 * *MaxChildren*: maximum number of processes.
 Default is 20
 * *RedirectUrl*: custom URL for block page.
 See :ref:`squidguard-blockpage-section`
 * *StartupChildren*: minimum number of process children on startup.
 Default is 5
-* *UrlBlacklist*: comma separated URL list, this URLs are always blocked
-* *UrlWhitelist*: comma separated URL list, this URLs are always allowed

 .. note:: Modifying following parameters can greatly affect memory usage:
           IdleChildren, MaxChildren, StartupChildren